temuts/quiz/README.md

 ![Incorrect answer question example](./imgs/incorrect-example.jpg)

-Please note that the developer is currently working to implement a scoring system which will allow the user to see their scores in real-time as they answer the questions and move through the quiz.
+Please note that at the bottom of the questions, their a score of how many questions the user has gotten right so far.
+Additionally, the message "Time has run out" displays when the timers for the quiz runs out.

+The process of implementing a high score list is still currently in development.

 ## Credits